 Academic Advising services are available at both the Notre Dame Campus and Roblin Centre, Exchange District Campus.
 Phone appointments may be arranged for your convenience.
-To book an appointment to meet with an Academic Advisor, please visit one of the Student Service Centres, call our general information line at 204.632.2327, or send an email to email@example.com, or see a list of our upcoming information sessions.
+To book an appointment to meet with an Academic Advisor, please visit one of the Student Service Centres, call our general information line at 204.632.2327, send an email to email@example.com, or see a list of our upcoming information sessions.

 Tips for an Effective Advising Session